 You know that beautiful earthy smell after rain?
 The sweet, musky scent of a damp forest floor?
-There is an aromatic molecule common to these that imparts this rich, deep aroma, it is called ‘geosmin’ and it is also present in beetroot.
+There is an aromatic molecule responsible for this rich, deep aroma – it is called ‘geosmin’ and it is also present in beetroot.
 What better way to celebrate this deep earthiness than in a chocolate cake to bring decadence and sustenance to a midwinters day.

 - 250g raw beetroot, grated finely